oscarert2/FacialRecognition/README.md

     Install pipenv by running pip install pipenv in your terminal or command prompt.
     Clone this repository to your local machine.
     Navigate to the project directory in your terminal or command prompt.
+    In the Django directory
     Run pipenv shell to create a virtual environment.
     Run pipenv install to install all the required libraries and dependencies, including Django, NumPy, OpenCV, and face_recognition.

 Usage

-    Once you have installed all the necessary libraries and dependencies, run the command python manage.py runserver in your terminal or command prompt to start the Django development server.
+    Once you have installed all the necessary libraries and dependencies, run the command python manage.py runserver in your terminal in the folder called facialreq to start the Django development server.
     Open your web browser and go to http://localhost:8000 to access the app.
     Click on the "Start Camera" button to activate your webcam and take a photo.
     Once you have taken a photo, click on the "Recognize" button to compare it to the stored images in the database.